CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 So why do we make such a table?
 Well, let's talk about the meaning of each row:

 - First Row: These songs hit 1M views in the very short time (within 100 days).
 These songs have **great impact in the Vocaloid history**.
-Hence we should listen to them first before moving on to the next row.
+Hence we should listen to these songs first.
 Some examples are [メルト](https://www.nicovideo.jp/watch/sm1715919), [千本桜](https://www.nicovideo.jp/watch/sm15630734), [砂の惑星](https://www.nicovideo.jp/watch/sm31606995), [乙女解剖](https://www.nicovideo.jp/watch/sm34470195), and etc.
-- Second Row: These songs hit 1M views within a year of time.
+- Second Row: These songs hit 1M views within 365 days.
 A year of time tbh is still a short period.
 These songs, although are not as famous as the first row, usually becomes **the symbol in the year**.
 For example, [magnet](https://www.nicovideo.jp/watch/sm6909505) from 2009, [夕景イエスタデイ](https://www.nicovideo.jp/watch/sm21513190) from 2013, [太陽系デスコ](https://www.nicovideo.jp/watch/sm30469574) from 2017, [まにまに](https://www.nicovideo.jp/watch/sm40349788) from 2022, and etc.

   {{< admonition type=tip title="For those impatient" open=true >}}
   The first two rows together around 100~200 songs should be enough to give you a rough understanding of the Vocaloid history.